ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/taxonomy-overview.md

 ---
-title: Overview of Bizible Taxonomy
+title: Overview of Marketo Measure Taxonomy
-description: An overview of how Bizible collects and processes data using various inputs to provide attribution data.
+description: An overview of how Marketo Measure collects and processes data using various inputs to provide attribution data.
 role: User
 level: Beginner
 doc-type: Feature Video